xbach/docs/trezor-user/labeling.rst

 Set up labeling: Connect Dropbox with your TREZOR
 -------------------------------------------------

-1. Click on the Dropbox icon in the top of the myTREZOR screen.
+1. Click on the Dropbox icon in the top of the TREZOR Wallet screen.

 .. image:: images/labeling-connecttodropbox.png